-BHP Billiton Limited has a primary listing on the Australian Securities Exchange (ASX) in Australia.
-BHP Billiton Plc has a premium listing on the London Stock Exchange (LSE) in the United Kingdom and a secondary listing on the Johannesburg Stock Exchange in South Africa.
-In addition, BHP Billiton Limited American Depository Receipts (ADRs) and BHP Billiton Plc ADRs trade on the New York Stock Exchange (NYSE) in the US.
+BHP Billiton Limited has a primary listing on the ASX in Australia and BHP Billiton Plc has a premium listing on the UK Listing Authority's Official List and its ordinary shares are admitted to trading on the London Stock Exchange in the United Kingdom.
+BHP Billiton Plc also has a secondary listing on the Johannesburg Stock Exchange in South Africa.
+In addition, BHP Billiton Limited ADRs and BHP Billiton Plc ADRs trade on the NYSE in the United States.

-As at February 8, 2012, we had a market capitalization of approximately US\$202.6 billion.
-For the fiscal year ended June 30, 2011, we reported net operating cash flow of US\$30.1 billion, profit attributable to shareholders of US\$23.6 billion and revenue of US\$71.7 billion.
-For the six months ended December 31, 2011, we reported net operating cash flow of US\$12.3 billion, profit attributable to shareholders of US\$9.9 billion and revenue of US\$37.5 billion.
-We have approximately 100,000 employees and contractors working in more than 100 locations worldwide.
+As at September 20, 2013, we had a market capitalization of approximately US\$173.1 billion.
+For the fiscal year ended June 30, 2013, we reported net operating cash flow of US\$18.3 billion, profit attributable to shareholders of US\$10.9 billion and revenue of US\$66.0 billion.
+We have approximately 128,800 employees and contractors working at 141 locations in 26 countries.